tanguy-martin/starwars-opening/README.md

 * http://modernizr.com/
 * http://leaverou.github.com/prefixfree/
 * ...more to come when I remember

+## Todo
+* Clean the CSS code a bit
+* Put the JS code in a separate file if it grows to much
+* ...

 Feel free to report bugs or do pull requests if you judge it is necessary